 This is one of only 25 cyber security MSc programmes in the UK to be awarded full certification against the National Cyber Security Centre (NCSC) Certified Master's standard, subject to a specific set of modules: see the programme spec for details.

-We are 1 of only 14 universities recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government.
+We are recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics have played a leading role in establishing a European Data Science Academy.

 One year, full-time.